 Whether it’s a hopeless feeling that you are no longer in control of your life, or you’ve lost your purpose, a midlife crisis, is not to be taken lightly.

-Psychologist Emma Kenny explains to Lumity Life magazine what it’s like for women to go through a midlife crisis and how they can get through it feeling happier and more focused than ever.
+Psychologist Emma Kenny explains to Lumity magazine what it’s like for women to go through a midlife crisis and how they can get through it feeling happier and more focused than ever.

 “Very common,” says Emma.
 “Very common indeed.
 In fact I’d go as far to say that more women are struggling with this than men today.”